Find Affordable College Courses

 Athens, GA

-University of Georgia did quite well in this year’s ranking of the best schools for geological and earth sciences students.
-It came in at #10 on the list.
-UGA is a fairly large public school located in the medium-sized city of Athens.
+University of Georgia ranked #10 on this year’s Best Geological & Earth Sciences Schools in the Southeast Region list.
+UGA is a fairly large public school located in the city of Athens.

 Read full report on Geological & Earth Sciences at University of Georgia